pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 ## Reactive Approach Using Streams

-1. Notify observers should be private to data owner
+Mutating state and notifying observers should be private to the data owner.

+This can be achieved by separating the ability of emitting new data from subcribe/unsubscribe.

-2. `Stream`line data ownership using `Subject` and `Observable` as 2 different interfaces on producer side
+1. `Stream`line data ownership using `Subject` and `Observable` as 2 different interfaces on producer side
-3. `Subject` is private interface for producer to emit data/notify observers
+2. `Subject` is private interface for producer to emit data/notify observers
-4. `Observable` is public interface of producer for observers to subscribe/unsubscribe
+3. `Observable` is public interface for observers to subscribe/unsubscribe

 > **Make data as something that observers can subscribe to, to observe changes and get notified about it**